DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/work-with-multiple-windows.md

 ## Open a new window

-Use the t.openWindow method to manually open a new window:
+Use the t.openWindow method to open a new window:

 ```JavaScript
 import { Selector, ClientFunction } from 'testcafe';